jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 ### Introduction

 While systems seem to be composed of a lot of different types of objects, all objects and types are in reality no more than a very limited set of types, that can be configured to look like other types.
 Those basic objects are called *system objects*.
 The behavior of those system objects is controlled by controlling their *system aspects*.
-System objects is covered in a separate chapter called *System Objects*, but there the *interface* aspect was completely left out of the story.
-In this part of the documentation everything about the interface aspect is laid out to make the concept of interfaces catch up with the *System Objects* story.
+System objects is covered in a separate chapter called *System Interfaces*, but there the *interface* aspect was completely left out of the story.
+In this part of the documentation everything about the interface aspect is laid out to make the concept of interfaces catch up with the *System Interfaces* story.

 The __Interface__ aspect allows you to control how objects look on the outside, while the insides of the objects can differ completely.
 Another concept which employs the word *interfaces* is an object (an interface) melting together with its container.
 From a systematic point of view they seem to be completely unrelated concepts, however in practice they are conjoinedly used.
 To distinguish them we call them the __Interface__ aspect and the __Interface Merging__ aspect.
 The main diagram symbolization of the __Interface__ aspect is as follows: